-EV batteries have potential for use in stationary units (home and buildings, charging stations, power plant peak support) after use in vehicles.
+EV batteries need to be produced sustainably and have potential for use in stationary units (home and buildings, charging stations, power plant peak support) after use in vehicles.
 At the end of life, EV batteries need to be dismantled and have high potential for reuse of materials.
 The value brought by second life, recycling and recuperation is significant for vehicle total cost of ownership (TCO) standpoint.
-Challenges include development of cost-effective processes to produce energy supply units based on reused automotive batteries including standards associated with these processes and advanced process to extract materials for reuse (alumunium, copper, nickel, cobalt...) in an efficient manner (cost, energy).
-Advanced processes to treat non-recyclable components need to be developed.
+Challenges include research into sustainable production, development of cost-effective processes to produce energy supply units based on reused automotive batteries including standards and advanced cost and energy efficient processes to extract rare materials for reuse (alumunium, copper, nickel, cobalt..).
+Advanced processes to treat non-recyclable components also need to be developed.

-Impact: Lifecycle CO2 reduction and preservation of natural resources used in the production of the batteries, ensuring residual value of EVs.
+Impact: Lifecycle $CO_2$ reduction and preservation of natural resources used in the production of the batteries, ensuring residual value of EVs.